krishaamer/green-filter-research/research/introduction.md

 | Environmental degradation                     |     |

 -   The current environmental upheaval, led by Gen-Z and Millennials, and the business adaptation (or lack thereof) to sustainable economic models, taking into account the hidden social and environmental costs we didn’t calculate in our pricing before.
--   The award-winning economist Mariana Mazzucato argues in Gupta (2020) we have to include more into how we value unpaid labor. ,relating to the social (S in ESG).
+-   The award-winning economist Mariana Mazzucato argues in Gupta (2020) we have to include more into how we value unpaid labor, relating to the social (S in ESG).
 -   We also need to consider environmental effects (E in ESG).
 We haven’t taken into account the whole cost of production, leading to the wrong pricing information.
 To achieve this, we need expert governance (G).

 **There’s evidence young people have money:**